 To twist or roll?

-Twists: Follow this simply video to make your cinnamon bun twists:
+- Twists: Follow the video at the bottom of this post with how to make your cinnamon bun twists.

 - When you have done your twists, leave on a lined baking tray for 20 minutes to rise again.

 - Heat the oven to 200 degrees Celcius (fan).
 Brush the buns lightly with beaten egg, then bake for 6-9 minutes or until golden and done.
 Watch it, they can burn easily and different ovens vary in temperature.

 - While they are baking, make a simple sugar syrup: In a saucepan, heat 50ml water with 100g sugar until bubbling and completely melted.
 You can also use golden syrup and just melt it a big in a saucepan.